necoweb3/samsunmarketintel/README.md

 Discussions around regulated and illegal betting in Turkey point to enormous demand:

-- According to Xinhua / Big News Network, Turkish security forces conducted 1,120 operations targeting illegal online betting and gambling between January 1, 2024 and October 6, 2025; assets worth 15.8 billion TRY were seized, and the legal betting market revenue for 2024 reportedly reached 590.9 billion TRY.
+- According to Xinhua / Big News Network, Turkish security forces conducted 1,120 operations targeting illegal online betting and gambling between January 1, 2024 and October 6, 2025; assets worth 15.8 billion TRY (346 million USD) were seized, and the legal betting market revenue for 2024 reportedly reached 590.9 billion TRY (12.96 billion USD).
 - Hurriyet Daily News reported that 233,000 illegal betting/gambling sites were shut down in 2024, a significant increase from 168,000 the previous year.
 - Turkiye Today, citing field research, reported that illegal betting/gambling has reached "1 in 6 people" in Turkey, with a rate of 15.4% in the 18-24 age group and 13%+ in the 25-34 group.